-Since her parents are a little bit slow, Matsuda Erika (or Eri for short) has taught herself to be independent and extremely reliable.
-Moreover, she devotes herself to taking care of those around her—even if some of her classmates find her behaviour overbearing and annoying.
+Since her parents are a little bit slow, Matsuda Erika has taught herself to be independent and extremely reliable.
+Moreover, she devotes herself to taking care of those around her—even if some of her classmates find her behavior overbearing and annoying.
 One day, a strange new transfer student is introduced to her class.
 This boy speaks in choppy sentences, has little to no facial expressions, and goes by the name Nogina Kaname.
 Instantly, Eri feels compelled to take care of this martian-like new boy in her class.
-(Source: Day of the River)

 If you're looking for a quick shoujo to read or just to pass the time you should read this.

 The story is about a girl who pretty much takes care of everyone in her class at school.
 Helps people with homework, club meetings etc. Everyone loves her but they boys only see her as like another mom.
 Then a boy transferred into the school who is a complete mess and can't do much on his own.